psf/pyperf/doc/api.rst

       Get the number of runs.

-   .. method:: get_nsample() -> int
+   .. method:: get_nvalue() -> int

-      Get the total number of samples.
+      Get the total number of values.

    .. method:: get_nwarmup() -> int or float

-      Get the number of warmup samples per run.
+      Get the number of warmup values per run.

       Return an ``int`` if all runs use the same number of warmups, or return the average as a ``float``.